Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

      "lastName": "Doe",
      "phoneNumber": "+1234567890",
      "gender": "Male",
-     "verificationToken": "token_from_step_2"
+     "emailVerificationToken": "token_from_step_2",
+     "phoneVerificationToken": "token_from_step_4"
    }
    ```
    → Returns JWT token and user data

-4. **Use token in `Authorization: Bearer <token>` header for protected routes**
+6. **Use token in `Authorization: Bearer <token>` header for protected routes**

 **Important Notes:**
-- Email verification (Step 1) must be completed before submitting the signup form
+- **Both email and phone verification are required** before submitting the signup form
+- Email and phone verification can be done in any order (Steps 1-2 and 3-4 can be swapped)
-- The verification token is valid for 20 minutes to allow time to fill the form
+- Both verification tokens are valid for 20 minutes to allow time to fill the form
 - Password must be at least 6 characters long
-- Password and confirmPassword must match (if confirmPassword is provided)
+- Password and confirmPassword must match
+- Phone number must be in E.164 format (e.g., +1234567890)
+- Phone number will be normalized and checked for duplicates

 ---